Ibrahim Diakité

-Ibrahim Diakité (born 31 October 2003) is a professional footballer who plays as a defender for Belgian club Eupen on loan from the French club Reims.
+Ibrahim Diakité (born 31 October 2003) is a professional footballer who plays as a defender for Belgian club Cercle Brugge.
 Born in France, he plays for the Guinea national team.

 Early life

 Diakité was born in France to Guinean parents.
-They were from Touba, Boké Region.

 Professional career

 Diakité is a youth product of Reims, and debuted with their reserves in 2020.
 He was promoted to their senior team in 2021.
 He made his professional debut with Reims in a 1–1 Ligue 1 tie with Marseille on 22 December 2021.

 On 13 January 2023, Diakité was loaned by Eupen in Belgium for the rest of the 2022–23 season.

+On 15 February 2024, Diakité moved on loan to SLO in Switzerland.

+On 3 July 2024, he joined Cercle Brugge on a four-season contract.

 International career

-Born in France, Diakité is of Guinean descent.
+Born in France, Diakité is Guinean by descent.
 He was called up to the senior Guinea national team for a set of friendlies in September 2022.
 He made his debut with Guinea in a 3–1 friendly loss to Ivory Coast on 27 September 2022.

+On 23 December 2023, he was selected from the list of 25 Guinean players selected by Kaba Diawara to compete in the 2023 Africa Cup of Nations.